forem/forem/docs/frontend/accessibility.md

 # Accessibility

 To make Forem the most inclusive community platform around, accessibility should be considered to enable people with disabilities to create and consume content.

 ## The Basics

 Forem UI changes should consider accessibility wherever possible.
-This includes common requirements such as:
+Common issues to watch out for in frontend code:

 - [Adequate color contrast](https://webaim.org/articles/contrast/evaluating)
 - [Semantic structure and headings](https://webaim.org/techniques/semanticstructure/)